 Kids love taking pictures and turning them into collages, am I right?
 Sooo, why not take that love and link it with some learning?!
-That’s what we do over in room 222… and let me tell you… it takes engagement to a WHOLE new level.
+Pic Collage takes engagement to a WHOLE new level.

 I have used Pic Collage in a dozen ways with my students… and funnily enough I have never actually used it for creating collages (the intended purpose of the app).

 The layout options offered in this app make it really easy to get kids creating various media texts such as brochures, fliers, menus, posters, comics… and more.
 This is what I love most about the app…its versatility.
-I’m sure the app creator just wanted to give kids a fun way to design collages, but if you think outside the box, you can easily adapt this app to teach just about any subject!
+I’m sure the app creator just wanted to give people a fun and easy way to design collages, but if you think outside the box, you can easily adapt the app to teach just about any subject!
 Another great feature?
 It’s super easy to use, making it great for kiddos in ANY grade!

 For this post, I will focus on how I use Pic Collage to teach procedural writing.
 Using this app to teach procedural writing was inspired by a student I had last year who absolutely HATED writing, BUT LOVED creating paper airplanes (and boy was he good at it!).
 Sooo… I thought… hmm… maybe I could get my kiddos to write a procedure on something they were passionate about and that they were an expert at (like building paper airplanes).
 I wanted an app that was easy to use and would keep my students engaged.
 The results were amazing!
 My class was focused and having fun while writing!
 They especially enjoyed taking pictures of all the steps in their procedure!